SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 initiating character to make a move or if he was actively preparing for the attempt.
-Otherwise, the gamemaster may allow a reaction roll of the appropriate skill as a free action in some circumstances, or he may derive a diﬃculty (see the derived entry under “Special Diﬃculties” for an example).
+Otherwise, the gamemaster may allow a reaction roll of the appropriate skill as a free action in some circumstances, or he may derive a difficulty (see the derived entry under "Special Difficulties" for an example).

 Special Difﬁculties
-There are two special and optional diﬃculties: Wild Die Only and derived.
+There are two special and optional difficulties: Wild Die Only and derived.
-Wild Die Only: The standard diﬃculty of an action may be so much lower than a character’s skill value that rolling and totalling dice would waste time.
+Wild Die Only: The standard difficulty of an action may be so much lower than a character’s skill value that rolling and totalling dice would waste time.
 However, the gamemaster may feel that the situation is such that a complication could greatly affect the outcome